arampacha/reformer_fastai/README.md

 # Reformer Reproducibility Experiments
-> Entry to <a href='https://paperswithcode.com/rc2020'>2020 Papers With Code Reproducibility Challenge</a>
+> Fastai community entry to <a href='https://paperswithcode.com/rc2020'>2020 Papers With Code Reproducibility Challenge</a>

 ## Our Reproducibility Challenge Submission

 - Our OpenReview paper submission to the challenge can be found [here](https://openreview.net/forum?id=3s8Y7dHYkN-)
+- Our Weights & Biases Report, with interactive charts, is available [here](https://wandb.ai/fastai_community/reformer-fastai/reports/Reformer-Reproducibility-Report---Vmlldzo0MzQ1OTg)

 ## Installation